 Special kudos to our friend, weaver / photographer Verónica Lazo Mendoza

 ¡Apoya a tus artesanos favoritos!
 Debido a que la pandemia desalienta los viajes, muchos de nuestros amigos artesanos venden en línea.
 Planeta.com actualizará nuestras páginas de Arte Popular y Dónde comprar artesanías de Oaxaca.
 Felicitaciones especiales a nuestra amiga, la tejedora / fotógrafa Verónica Lazo Mendoza

 San Agustin Etla – With two paper-making workshops in San Agustin Etla, Oaxaca may be witnessing the birth of a cottage industry.

 Santa Ana del Valle – Tour this market town 34 kilometers EAST of Oaxaca City.
 The town has a museum with various archaeological objects as well as examples of weaving techniques and natural dyes.

 Teotitlan Del Valle – Make sure you make time to visit this village which specializes in rug weaving.
-Hundreds of weavers open their workshops to the public.
+Dozens of weavers open their workshops to the public.
+Read more.